 Annual estimates of kid production in Lynn Canal ranged from 57-88% between 2005-2016 (Table 1).
-During 2016, 82% of radio-marked females (n = 17) had a kid at heel; one of the highest estimates for the population (Table 1).
-As described above, the previous two winters have been particularly mild and likely contributed to the observed increase in reproduction; preliminary analyses suggest that reproduction is negatively related to total snowfall during the preceding winter (Figure 5).
+During 2017, 76% of radio-marked females (n = 17) had a kid at heel; nine percent above average (Table 1).
+As described above, the previous three winters have been particularly mild and likely contributed to the observed increase in reproduction; preliminary analyses suggest that reproduction is negatively related to total snowfall during the preceding winter (Figure 5).